Paying for care services at home

 All income should be declared.
 Certain income may be disregarded in the financial assessment.
 The assessment officer will consider any relevant disregards when completing the assessment.

-Where you have a lodger or boarder who pays a rent, an element of that rent will be included as income in our assessment.
-You will be required to provide evidence of the rent that is paid and a breakdown of what the rent includes.
+Where you have a lodger or boarder who pays a rent under a commercial rent liability, an element of that rent will be included as income in our assessment.
+You will be required to provide evidence of the rent that is paid (such as a tenancy agreement) and a breakdown of what the rent includes.
 For example, does the rent include all utility bill plus food and use of the room, room only or room and utilities?

-Where you have an adult over 18 who is a relative or friend, the amount we would expect them to contribute would be based on their gross weekly income.
-The amount they would be expected to pay is as determined by the Department for Work & Pensions and is called a non-dependant deduction.
+Where you have an adult over 18 who is a relative or friend, and does not have a commercial rent liability, the amount they would be expected to contribute would be based on their gross weekly income.
+The amount they would be expected to pay is as determined by the Department for Work and Pensions (DWP) and is called non-dependant income.
+Where evidence of their income is not provided we will apply the maximum weekly contribution as per the DWP.

 The local authority is required to identify the minimum income you would require to meet you normal day to day expenses.
 This is called a minimum income guarantee and is determined using guidelines issued by the Department of Health.
 It is the minimum amount you would need to pay for normal utility bills, food and other day to day living expenses.

-The MIG is calculated based on your circumstances, for example, age, any benefits received or whether you have any dependent children.
+The MIG is calculated based on your circumstances, for example, age, any benefits received and whether you have any dependent children.

 MIG is not intended to cover payments for rent, mortgage or council tax.